Starbuck7410/library-converter/README.md

 - **Example**: `--target /your/library/path/compressed`

 ## Future Enhancements
+- Fix the issue with the new interface on linux.
+It's... not the prettiest.
 - Address the Paru package issue related to `pkg` cleanup by executing `pkg` manually rather than installing it globally in the `PKGBUILD` file.
 - Add this file to the docs on install from the AUR so you can run ```man library-converter``` to see how to use it.